inexorgame-obsolete/media-essential-pre-open-source/readme.md

 ## Stuff that needs to be remade
 The following folders or files do conflict with our licensing policy:

-( see data/readme.txt )
+* data/guioverlay.png
-data/guioverlay.png
+* data/guiskin.png
-data/guiskin.png
+* data/guislider.png
-data/guislider.png
+* sounds/ctf (taken from AssaultCube earlier, no clear license)

-sounds/ctf (taken from AssaultCube earlier, no clear license) models/ (all basic content's except player are under CC-BY-NC)
+* models/ (all basic content's except player are under CC-BY-NC)